MicrosoftDocs/azure-docs/articles/app-service/environment/create-from-template.md

 ## Create the ASE
-A Resource Manager template that creates an ASE and its associated parameters file is available on GitHub for [ASEv3][asev3quickstarts] and [ASEv2][quickstartasev2create].
+A Resource Manager template that creates an ASE and its associated parameters file is available on GitHub for [ASEv2][quickstartasev2create].

-If you want to make an ASE, use these Resource Manager template [ASEv3][asev3quickstarts] or [ASEv2][quickstartilbasecreate] example.
+If you want to make an ASE, use these Resource Manager template [ASEv2][quickstartilbasecreate] example.
 They cater to that use case.
 Most of the parameters in the *azuredeploy.parameters.json* file are common to the creation of ILB ASEs and External ASEs.
 The following list calls out parameters of special note, or that are unique, when you create an ILB ASE with an existing subnet.

-### ASEv3 parameters
-* *aseName*: Required.
-This parameter defines an unique ASE name.
-* *internalLoadBalancingMode*: Required.
-In most cases, set this to 3, which means both HTTP/HTTPS traffic on ports 80/443.
-If this property is set to 0, the HTTP/HTTPS traffic remains on the public VIP.
-* *zoneRedundant*: Required.
-In most cases, set this to false, which means the ASE will not be deployed into Availability Zones(AZ).
-Zonal ASEs can be deployed in some regions, you can refer to [this][AZ Support for ASEv3].
-* *dedicatedHostCount*: Required.
-In most cases, set this to 0, which means the ASE will be deployed as normal without dedicated hosts deployed.
-* *useExistingVnetandSubnet*: Required.
-Set to true if using an existing virtual network and subnet.
-* *vNetResourceGroupName*: Required if using an existing virtual network and subnet.
-This parameter defines the resource group name of the existing virtual network and subnet where ASE will reside.
-* *virtualNetworkName*: Required if using an existing virtual network and subnet.
-This parameter defines the virtual network name of the existing virtual network and subnet where ASE will reside.
-* *subnetName*: Required if using an existing virtual network and subnet.
-This parameter defines the subnet name of the existing virtual network and subnet where ASE will reside.
-* *createPrivateDNS*: Set to true if you want to create a private DNS zone after ASEv3 created.
-For an ILB ASE, when set this parameter to true, it will create a private DNS zone as ASE name with *appserviceenvironment.net* DNS suffix.
-### ASEv2 parameters
+### Parameters
 * *aseName*: This parameter defines an unique ASE name.
 * *location*: This parameter defines the location of the App Service Environment.
 * *existingVirtualNetworkName*: This parameter defines the virtual network name of the existing virtual network and subnet where ASE will reside.